Dogs make us happy – so here are some little things dogs want more than anything else from their owners – so we can make

 According to experts, though, you shouldn’t hug your dog.
 Being in a full embrace actually makes them feel quite uneasy, especially if you pull their face close to yours.
 It’s always important to take care of your beloved pet.

 You can feed dogs biscuits all day long.
-But, according to Freshpet dog food reviews, what they really want is good food.
+But, according to Freshpet dog food reviews, what they really want is the best dog food.
 Fresh is more interesting, tastes better, and actually provides the kind of nutrition that suits them best.

 Incredibly, dogs seem to understand the nuances of property rights.
 They like the idea of having toys of their own, instead of those that they have to share with people and other animals.